godfreybrew/SecurityAura/README.md

 - [wireshark](https://www.wireshark.org) - Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.
 Wireshark is very similar to tcpdump, but has a graphical front-end, plus some integrated sorting and filtering options.
 - [netsniff-ng](http://netsniff-ng.org/) -  netsniff-ng is a free Linux networking toolkit, a Swiss army knife for your daily Linux network plumbing if you will.
 Its gain of performance is reached by zero-copy mechanisms, so that on packet reception and transmission the kernel does not need to copy packets from kernel space to user space and vice versa.
 - [Live HTTP headers ](https://addons.mozilla.org/en-US/firefox/addon/http-header-live/) - Live HTTP headers is a free firefox addon to see your browser requests in real time.
 It shows the entire headers of the requests and can be used to find the security loopholes in implementations.

+### Security Information & Event Management

+- [Prelude](https://www.prelude-siem.org/) - Prelude is a Universal "Security Information & Event Management" (SIEM) system.
+Prelude collects, normalizes, sorts, aggregates, correlates and reports all security-related events independently of the product brand or license giving rise to such events; Prelude is "agentless".
+- [OSSIM](https://www.alienvault.com/open-threat-exchange/projects) - OSSIM provides all of the features that a security professional needs from a SIEM offering – event collection, normalization, and correlation.
+- [FIR](https://github.com/certsocietegenerale/FIR) - Fast Incident Response, a cybersecurity incident management platform.
+- [LogESP](https://github.com/dogoncouch/LogESP) - Open Source SIEM (Security Information and Event Management system).
+- [wazuh](https://github.com/wazuh/wazuh) -Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+It works with tons of data supported by an OpenSearch fork and custom WUI.
+- [VAST](https://github.com/tenzir/vast) - Open source security data pipeline engine for structured event data, supporting high-volume telemetry ingestion, compaction, and retrieval; purpose-built for security content execution, guided threat hunting, and large-scale investigation.
+- [Matano](https://github.com/matanolabs/matano) - Open source serverless security lake platform on AWS that lets you ingest, store, and analyze petabytes of security data into an Apache Iceberg data lake and run realtime Python detections as code.